Born-Digital-US/islandora_oral_histories/README.md

 ##### Usage
-Of course, none of this would work unless an audio or video file has a Transcript media Media at least.
+Of course, none of this would work unless an audio or video file has a Transcript media at least.
 Oral History objects must use the Model = "video" and Type = "Moving Image" -- and must have srt (xml), vtt, or text file media which is set to Media Use = "Transcript".

 ![image](https://user-images.githubusercontent.com/19391126/226374188-a748864f-bc69-4e79-a566-7b39b161762d.png)